Programming-Notes-all-languages/Computer-Logic-and-Design/Boolean Algebra and Digital Logic/Readme.md

 <img src="Images/Logic Gates/CLOCKS.png" alt="Clocks" width="300" height="150">

+#### Rising Clock Edge Triggered Element
+A circuit that is updated with a clock that is rising edge triggered is represented with at right triagnle with no circile

+#### Falling Clock Edge Triggered Element
+A circuit that is updated with a clock that is falling edge triggered is represented with a right triangle with a circile

+#### Gated Flip-Flops
+A circuit that is gated is updated whenever the clock is equal to 1

 ### SR Flip-FLops
 SR flip-flops are the most basic sequential logic components.
 The S and the R stand for set and reset